Projects per year

 - How small businesses manage IP on the internet

-- The role of law clinics in creating experiential learning opportunities for students and preparing them for legal practice
+- The role of law clinics in creating experiential learning opportunities for students and preparing them for legal practice (Collaborating with academics from the Universidad de la Frontera, Chile; and University of KwaZulu-Natal, South Africa)

 - The benefits of pro bono law clinics in providing access to justice for the community